ankitkaushiks/ankitkaushiks/README.md

 - 🌱 I’m currently learning Javascript, Node.js.
 - 👯 I’m friendly and will be happy to hear from you.
 - 📫 How to reach me: email : heyankitkaushik@gmail.com , twitter: @heyankitkaushik
-- ⚡ Fun fact: i am dumb but dertermind.
+- ⚡ Fun fact: i am dumb but determind.
 Most of the time i am on my desktop but when not i am a complete carefree guy.